gavindi/network-share-automount/README.md

 1. **Wait 10-15 seconds** for auto-mounting

 2. **Check the status**:
-   - Extension icon in top bar should show mounted shares
+   - Extension icon in top bar should show connected state (🟢)
    - Click extension icon to see mount status

 3. **Verify symlinks created**: